-The MS degree in science, technology, and public policy enables students to work at the intersection of engineering, science, technology, and public policy.
+This master's in public policy enables you to work at the intersection of engineering, science, technology, and public policy.
 The program builds on RIT’s strengths as a technological university, enabling students to interact with faculty and researchers who are working on scientific developments and technological innovations that drive new public policy considerations.
-The public policy masters is interdisciplinary and draws significantly from disciplines and courses throughout RIT.
+This technology policy master's degree is interdisciplinary and draws significantly from disciplines and courses throughout RIT.
 It is geared toward producing graduates who will make significant contributions in the private, public, and not-for-profit sectors.

-Students choose three elective courses based on their interests and career goals.
-Courses may be offered in various colleges throughout the university, including the colleges of Applied Science and Technology, Business, Engineering, and Science.
+Elective courses are based on students' individual interests and career goals.
+Elective courses may be offered in various colleges throughout the university, including the colleges of Business, Engineering, Engineering Technology, and Science.
 Course selection is completed jointly with a faculty adviser and typically aims to develop a specialized area of interest for the student (e.g., biotechnology policy, environmental policy, energy policy, communications policy, etc.).

 Sem.
 Cr.
 Hrs.